4d/docs/docs/API/fileClass.md

 The function can only be used with an existing .exe or .plist file.
 If the file does not exist on disk or is not a valid .exe or .plist file, the function does nothing (no error is generated).

+> The function only supports .plist files in xml format.
+An error is returned if the function is used with a .plist file in a binary format.

 ***info* parameter object with a .exe file**

 > Writing a .exe file information is only possible on Windows.